30s and 40s fashion revived for today with a touch of Movie Star magic!July 25, 2019

 Other 30s and 40s Fashion Influences

-There were other major trends that made their mark on 30s and 40s fashion, the most influential of which are explored below:
+There were other major trends that made their mark on thirties and forties fashion, the most influential of which are explored below:

 30s and 40s Fashion and the fitted silhouette

 30s and 40s fashion day dresses had the nipped-in waists and full skirts that were either flared, pleated or gathered and worn to mid calf length, with the look finished off by a belt to draw the eye to a svelte waist.
 The 1940s fashion trend of the fit-and-flare silhouette was brought alive by Christian Dior and is as flattering and popular today as it was in the 40s.

 30s and 40s fashion tea dresses were a riff on the fit-and-flare classic, with endless choices of hem lengths, sleeve lengths, designs and textures, making them a go-to favourite for any event, not just for tea parties!